 - Creating momentum as the development team feels encouraged and motivated by small wins.

-How to Write Great User Stories
+How to Write Great Agile Development Stories

-User stories should be short, concise, containing the minimum amount of detail necessary to fully define the value the feature is meant to deliver.
+Agile development stories should be short, concise, containing the minimum amount of detail necessary to fully define the value the feature is meant to deliver.
 When writing a user story, consider the following: